Glasgow Queen Street station – currently the site one of our biggest improvement projects – is 179 years old this week.

 4 – The station’s distinctive, category A listed roof didn’t complete until more than three decades after Queen Street opened.
 The station opened in 1842 but the glass roof wasn’t finished until 1878.

 5 – It didn’t take long for the station to look tired after it opened.
 A 1930 article in Railway Magazine said Queen Street “had become the scene of vastly increased traffic, and, in the course of the years, any ‘pristine newness' it presumably possessed in 1842 had worn off”.

 The station was last re-developed between 1969 and 1973 and it involved the demolition of station buildings dating back to the mid-19th century.
 The current redevelopment is its first major upgrade for almost 50 years.

 Gallery: Glasgow Queen Street's biggest upgrade in almost 50 years

 6 – Queen Street quickly needed more space.
 Railway Magazine said in 1930 that “powers were obtained” in 1877 for improvements, including an expansion of the station by opening some of the tunnel and widening the station to approximately the dimensions of the 1930s.

 7 – The striking new glass façade on the West George Street side of the station is made up of 310 glass panes installed across a 21-metre-high structure.
 It covers 734m2 and weighs 33,030kg.

-Julie Ferrie, project manager for Glasgow Queen Street station redevelopment, said last summer: “Glass is a material with an enduring association with Glasgow Queen Street, given the A-Listed, Victorian barrel roof and gables.
+Julie Ferrie, project manager for Glasgow Queen Street station redevelopment, said in 2019: “Glass is a material with an enduring association with Glasgow Queen Street, given the A-Listed, Victorian barrel roof and gables.

 “Visitors to the station will appreciate that the Victorian roof has been thoughtfully incorporated into the new structure and that it also remains fully exposed from the station platforms.
 We’re confident the new glass façade will enjoy the same enduring appeal.”